psevestre/openid-fapi/Financial_API_WD_002.md

 ## 8. Security Considerations

-### 8.1 Uncertainty around the resouce server's handling of the access token
+### 8.1 Uncertainty around the resource server's handling of the access token
 There is no way that the client can find out whether the resource access was granted for the Bearer token or holder of key token.
 The two differs in the risk profile and the client may want to differentiate them.
 To support it, the resource shall not accept a Bearer token if it is supporting MTLS token with Bearer authorization header.